iotaledger/wasp/packages/vm/readme.md

  [`processors.RegisterVMType`](processors/factory.go#L20).

 The call to `processors.RegisterVMType` takes name of the new _VM type_ and the constructor, a function which creates
-new `iscp.Processor` object from the binary data of the program.
+new `isc.Processor` object from the binary data of the program.

 The following _VM types_ are pre-defined in the current release of the Wasp:
 * `core` represents core contracts